 Senior Director of Information Technology

-Siwajuola holds a master’s degree in business administration from the University of Maryland Smith School of Business and a bachelor’s degree in accounting and finance from London South Bank University, in the United Kingdom.
+Roberts holds a master’s degree in business administration from Loyola University Maryland and a bachelor’s degree in computer and information science from the University of Maryland Global Campus.

 Director of Human Resources